Meteor-Community-Packages/meteor-timesync/README.md

 - `TimeSync.serverTime(clientTime)`: returns the server time for a given client time.
 A reactive variable.
 If `clientTime` is not omitted, returns the current time on the server which reactively updates every second.
 - `TimeSync.serverOffset()`: returns the current time difference between the server and the client.
 Reactively updates as the offset is recomputed.
+- `TimeSync.isSynced()`: Reactive variable that determines if an initial sync has taken place.

 To use the above functions in a non-reactive context, use [`Deps.nonreactive`](http://docs.meteor.com/#deps_nonreactive).
 This is useful if you are displaying a lot of timestamps or differences on a page and you don't want them to be constantly recomputed on the client.
 Things should get a lot more efficient when [Blaze (Meteor UI)](https://groups.google.com/forum/#!topic/meteor-talk/fFPWxgNVFE4) is released.